all-iver/clingy/README.md

 An `AttachStrategy` does the actual work of connecting objects to each other.
 Clingy has various strategies built in, or you can create custom ones by subclassing `AttachStrategy` (which is a subclass of `ScriptableObject`).

 There are built-in strategies for Physics (2D and 3D), Following and Parenting.
 Each type has One-to-One, Many-to-One and Chain versions.
-There is also a built-in symbolic strategy which does nothing, but still sends attachment-related events.
+There is also a built-in Symbolic strategy which does nothing, but still sends attachment-related events.

 To use a built-in strategy, go to the `Assets->Create->Clingy` menu and configure it the way you want it.
 Then either create an `Attacher` component in the editor or get a handle to the strategy in code and create a new `Attachment`: